AmarSinghKatiyar/Complete-React-Yt/README.md

 # Virtual DOM

-React creates a virtual copy of the real DOM.
+React creates a lightweight copy of the Real DOM.

 ### Process